VedantRD/react-typescript-todo/README.md

+### React Typescript Todo

 App created to learn how to use typescript in react.
 Tried some core typescripts features, checkout app.

-Run app using following commands -
+#### Run app using following commands -

-1. In the project directory, you can run:
+> In the project directory, install the dependencies using:

 ### `npm install`
-Installs all dependencies

-2. Then run:
+> Then to run the app in development mode:

 ### `npm start`
-Runs the app in the development mode.\

-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+> Enjoy!! 🎉🎉